Kuhoo Verma: Career

 Verma's first on-screen role came in 2017's The Big Sick, playing a prospective bride for Kumail (Kumail Nanjiani).
 In 2021, she starred in the coming-of-age comedy Plan B as a high school student in search of the morning-after pill following a regrettable sexual encounter.
 She appeared alongside Adam Sandler and Jennifer Aniston in 2023's Murder Mystery 2, playing the sister of the Maharajah.
 In 2025, she was announced as the lead of Jackrabbit, a "mystery-comedy-thriller" about an investigative reporter.

 On stage, she has also appeared in several musicals.
 For her role as a member of an internet addiction support group in Dave Malloy's Octet, Verma won the 2020 Lucille Lortel Award for Outstanding Featured Actress in a Musical, as well as a Drama Desk Ensemble Award.
-Verma will take over the role of Veronica Sawyer from Lorna Courtney in the Off-Broadway revival of Heathers: The Musical on December 11, 2025.
+In December 2025, Verma took over the role of Veronica Sawyer in the Off-Broadway revival of Heathers: The Musical.
+In May 2026, Verma premiered the role of Ila in The Lunchbox at Berkeley Repertory Theatre.